 Or use your email address to register without a social network:

 Yes, please link my existing account with for quick, secure access.

 No, I would like to create a new account with my profile information.

-January was such a busy month for Microsoft OneNote that we decided to compile our first monthly summary of favorite OneNote posts to help you stay up to date.
-Read the full blog post to read this month's roundup of popular stories and to catch up with OneNote on Facebook and Twitter!
+February, the shortest month, is officially over with.
+As was the case last month, we've compiled a summary of our favorite OneNote posts and news to help you stay up to date.
+Read the full post for the February roundup of popular stories and to catch up with OneNote on Facebook and Twitter!

 A couple of weeks ago, we did a live, 2-hour course on getting started in OneNote 2013.
 It was all about getting organized, taking notes, and sharing information.
 If you missed it, no worries, because the recording is now available.
 Check out this post to learn more.